jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Most domestic Internet connections will change their IP address after a period (hours, days or weeks).
 To make it easier for people to connect to you, you may therefore also want set up a dynamic DNS address.
 You can do this on [the machine](https://www.online-tech-tips.com/computer-tips/ddns-dynamic-dns-service/) that you are running the Jamulus Server on, or preferably your router [may support it](https://www.noip.com/support/knowledgebase/how-to-configure-ddns-in-router/).

 Note also that your home router may also change the IP address of the machine that you are running your Server on.
-In which case you may need either to give that machine a static IP in the router's DHCP configuration, or simply port forward to all the addresses in your LAN.
+In which case you may need either to give that machine a static IP in the router's DHCP configuration.

 # Running a headless Linux Server